For the more information about the air resources of the National Park Service, please visit http://www.nature.nps.gov/air/.

 No, the cost of the plaques prohibits this.
 Plaques are usually displayed at a location that is mutually agreeable to the participating landowners.
 However, certificates may be provided to numerous NNL owners.

 Yes.
-NNL program regulations require the National Park Service to monitor the condition of NNLs and ensure that they retain the illustrative value and condition that qualified them for NNL designation.
-A report is compiled that identifies NNLs with known or anticipated damage or threats, the source of threats/damage, and any actions being taken to reduce threats and damage to NNL resources.
+NNL program regulations require the National Park Service to monitor the condition of NNLs to ensure that they retain the illustrative value and condition that qualified them for NNL designation.
+A site visit report is compiled detailing condition of resources and identifying any known or anticipated damage or threats, the source of threats/damage, and any actions being taken to reduce threats and damage to NNL resources.

 No. Policies germane to national parks do not transfer to NNLs just because the National Park Service manages the NNL Program.
 However, key guiding principles for national parks (e.g., maintain the resource "unimpaired" or in a "natural condition") would be compatible with one NNL Program goal (i.e., not diminish the site's "natural integrity").

 It is possible that NNL status could be removed if the values that originally qualified the site for designation were lost.
-If this were to occur, the site would be removed from the National Registry of Natural Landmarks and the NPS would request that the NNL plaque be returned.
+If this were to occur, the site would be removed from the National Registry of Natural Landmarks and the National Park Service would request that the NNL plaque be returned.

 No. The criteria for designating NNLs and National Park System units are different.
-In order for an area to become a unit of the National Park System, it must pass National Park Service criteria of suitability and feasibility.
+For an area to become a unit of the National Park System, it must pass National Park Service criteria of suitability and feasibility.
 Furthermore, Congress would have to authorize the unit's establishment.
+Of the 597 NNLs, only 25 are located within 20 different units of the National Park System.

 No, there are many important differences.
 The National Historic Landmarks (NHL) Program is augmented by additional legislation that allows the Advisory Council on Historic Preservation to review and comment on federally owned, assisted, or licensed undertakings that may affect properties included or eligible for inclusion in the National Register of Historic Places, which includes all NHLs.
 The National Register of Historic Places lists sites of national significance and those of state and local significance as well.